What Is Marfan Syndrome?

 - sudden vision changes

 Learning about Marfan syndrome and finding a knowledgeable medical team are important for your child's care.
 Genetics follow-up is recommended to help the family understand how Marfan syndrome is passed down to children, and also to help coordinate screening and specialty visits.

 Talk to your child honestly about the condition.
-Work with the care team to find safe activities he or she can enjoy.
+Work with the care team to find safe activities they can enjoy.
 Kids and teens with Marfan syndrome need to play and laugh.
 They also should know that there are more things they can do than things they can't.

 Keep in touch with teachers and the nurse at school.
-This way, they can find ways for your child to be included even if he or she can't compete (for example, instead of playing in the soccer game, your child can be the scorekeeper).
-They also need to know the signs of possible complications so they can respond quickly.
+This way, they can find ways for your child to be included even if they can't compete (for example, instead of playing in the soccer game, your child can be the scorekeeper).
+They also need to know the signs of possible problems so they can respond quickly.